julianotech/Pokedex/README.md

 # ☑ Tests

-I have tested on Android Studio using AVD for Nexus API 27 by Google Inc.
+I have tested this project on Android Studio using AVD for Nexus API 27 by Google Inc with sucess.

-Looking to improve the AVD performance I have used Genymotion virtual devices to emulate a Samsung Galaxy S4 4.4.4 - API 19 with successful.

 # 🔨 Built With

 - Oracle JDK - Java Development Kit

 - Android Studio - The development environment for Google's Android, built on JetBrains' IntelliJ IDEA software